SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ## Requisting publication

-Once the writing is sufficiently progressed, the next step is that the author uses the ☰ menu from their profile page to __publish__ his/her work.
-This will open a dialog where he/she can choose to which portal the work should be published.
+Once the writing is sufficiently progressed, the next step is that the author uses the ☰ menu from their profile page to __publish__ his/her exposition.
+This will open a dialog where he/she can choose to which portal the exposition should be published.
 Within this dialog the author can also indicate weither the exposition should be published "limited to portal" or "unlimited to portal".
 Limited to portal means that when the exposition is published, it is only visible to members of the portal.

 Important: the choice by the author is only a suggestion, in the end, it will be the portal admin that  decides in which way (limited or unlimited) an exposition is published.